tanchiawei/Kilobyte-dcap/README.md

 ## Dependencies

 dcap requires Python 3 to run, and the utmp package must be instslideralled in order for dcap to read the btmp and wtmp logs.

+Finally, this tool is designed for the Ubuntu system.